vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 144

-YATINDRA-MATA-DĪPIKĀ

 [Advent

-the term Ākāša implying Nārāyaṇa, has Rudra for its In-dwelling (antaryāmi), for the In-dwell- ing there referred to are the auspicious graces or perfections inhering in Nārāyaṇa.
+the term Ākāśa implying Nārāyaṇa, has Rudra for its In-dwelling (antaryāmi), for the In-dwell- ing there referred to are the auspicious graces or perfections inhering in Nārāyaṇa.
 In this same way the interpretations of all the Sciences (Vidyas) may be conceived.
 200

 The inference thus is that He who is possessed of all Holy Graces, Perfections, Glories, Who is distinct from matter (prakṛti) and soul (purusha), Who is constituted of these, the Supreme Brah- man, viz., Nārāyaṇa, is the Cause of the Kosmos.